 Of all the proof texts provided by GML, the only two that actually qualify as Christian meetings are Acts 20:7 and 1 Corinthians 16:2.
 Yet, neither verse implies that the meeting was customary.
-On the other hand, there exists at least four times as many verses that mention meetings on the Sabbath (Acts 13:14, 27, 42, 44; 15:21; 16:13; 17:2; and 18:4) and three of these verses seem to indicate that the meetings were routine (Acts 15:21, Acts 17:2, Acts 18:4).
-But, of all the NT passages that militate against the idea that the early Christians met on the first day of the week (in lieu of the Sabbath), Act 13 is perhaps the most compelling.
+On the other hand, there exists at least four times as many verses which mention meetings on the Sabbath (Acts 13:14, 27, 42, 44; 15:21; 16:13; 17:2; and 18:4) and three of these passages seem to indicate that the meetings were routine (Acts 15:21, Acts 17:2, Acts 18:4).
+But, of all the NT passages which militate against the idea that early Christians met on the first day of the week (in lieu of the Sabbath), Act 13 is perhaps the most compelling.
 In Acts 13:14-16, 27, 42–44, Paul and Barnabas, when speaking at a Jewish synagogue, were invited by the Gentiles to speak again the next Sabbath.
-Now, if the early Christians indeed had a tradition of meeting on Sundays, this would have been the perfect opportunity for Paul and Barnabas to tell the people to meet with them on the following day (i.e. Sunday) rather than waiting a whole week for the next Sabbath.
-Instead, “on the next Sabbath day came almost the whole city [both Jews and Gentiles] together to hear the word of God.”
-Hence, Acts 13:42-44 clearly demonstrates that early Christians had not developed a routine of meeting on Sundays for worship.
+Now, if the early Christians had indeed begun a tradition of meeting on Sundays (in lieu of the Sabbath), this would have been the perfect opportunity for Paul and Barnabas to urge the people to meet with them on the following day (i.e. Sunday) rather than having them wait a whole week for the next Sabbath.
+Instead, “on the next Sabbath day came almost the whole city [i.e both Jews and Gentiles] together to hear the word of God.”
+Hence, the events of Acts 13:42-44 clearly demonstrate that early Christians had not developed a routine of meeting on Sundays for worship.

-However, even if we are to allow the claim that early Christians met routinely on the first day of the week; what is this tidbit supposed to prove?
-Is this a tradition that we must therefore embrace?
-Perhaps they also met on other days of the week as well.
+However, even if we are to allow for the unbiblical claim that early Christians met routinely on the first day of the week; what would this stipulation prove?
+Does this now become a tradition which we must all therefore embrace?
+Perhaps these believers also met on other days of the week as well.
 Who knows?
-The bible already tells us that early Christians also observed the Sabbath (Luke 23:56) so why not embrace this tradition as well?
-Why is the act of early Christians getting together for a meeting of any importance in determining whether God has now changed what He earlier referred to as an eternal law (Exodus 31:16, Exodus 31:13, Exodus 31:17, Lev 24:8)?
+The Bible already tells us that early Christians also observed the Sabbath (Luke 23:56) so why not embrace this tradition as well?
+Why is the act of early Christians getting together for a meeting of any importance in determining whether God has now changed what He earlier referred to as an eternal law (Exodus 31:13,16,17, Leviticus 24:8)?
 Again logic becomes indispensable in helping to demolish the unwarranted conclusion that because early Christians supposedly met on Sundays, we must now alter one of the Ten Commandments.
-If the Church did in fact change the Sabbath from the Seventh day to the first, were they also able to hallow and sanctify the first day the same way God did the seventh (Gen 2:2-3)?
+If the Church did in fact change the Sabbath from the Seventh day to the first, were they also able to hallow and sanctify the first day the same way God did the seventh (Genesis 2:2-3)?
 If the Church can change God’s Law pertaining to which day the Sabbath is, then why can’t the Church also redefine marriage?
 To avoid the possibility of these type of consequences, we must be consistent in our reasoning.
 “A double minded man is unstable in all of his ways.” — James 1:8

 The early Christians met on the first day of the week probably because: